1. Home

 • You must be at least 18 years old.

 • Your household income must be less than £80k (£90k if buying in London).
-There is no set minimum income but the housing association might have their own lower threshold.
+There is no set minimum income, but the housing association might have their own lower threshold.
 Bear in mind that any money from benefits will not be counted towards your household income.

 • You don’t necessarily need to be a First Time Buyer, but you can’t own another home at the same time.
-If you do, you’ll need to show it’s up for sale and that it’s unsuitable for your current needs.
+If you do, you’ll need to show that it’s up for sale and that it’s unsuitable for your current needs.
 It must be sold by the time you exchange contracts on your new home.

 • You must be unable to buy a home that suits your needs without the help of a scheme.